9 Social Media Sharing Ideas to Engage Your Market

 One option is to check your analytics to learn which articles are the most popular on your blog.
 Another option is to use a plugin, such as Revive Old Post, that will automatically share old content on Twitter.
 Other social media tools, such as Hootsuite, offer scheduling to help you repost old content.

-There’s a lot of talk today about “influencers;” the experts that people follow and listen to.
+Share information from “influencers;” the experts that people follow and listen to.
 Influencers are knowledgeable about their industry because they stay on top of what’s going on and share it with others.
-Sharing information provided by others not only shows you stay current on what’s going on, but it can help you build connections with influencers, as well as establish yourself as an influencer youself.
+Sharing information provided by others not only shows you stay current on what’s going on, but it can help you build connections with influencers, as well as establish yourself as an influencer yourself.
 If you have blogs and other resources you read, share the good information and resources your market would be interested in.
+If you’re having trouble finding good articles, use a service such as Google Alerts or Talk Walker Alerts which will notify you of news in your chosen topics.

 Odds are you’re on more than one social media network, so consider sharing your profiles on other sites.
 For example, share a Pinterest board on Twitter and Facebook feeds.
 Share your Facebook fan page or group on Twitter.